4 Tips to Get More from Ductless Systems in The Pacific Northwest

 Protection from the elements is mostly a concern in winter, during those parts of the year when there's a lot of wet maple leaves and fir needles falling to the ground and maybe a bit of snow.
 The compressor unit operates by drawing in air and extracting heat from that air then sending it into your home.
 Yes, even when it's winter outside, there's still some heat in that air!

 However, if heavy snow surrounds your outdoor unit, then it can't efficiently draw in the air it needs, making it work harder and longer while adding to your heating bills unnecessarily.
 Try to make sure your outdoor unit has some kind of roof over it that is not sitting directly on top of it.
-Also, try to keep it elevated so when the snow falls, the unit doesn't get buried.

 2. Clean The Filters